We support academics and students with academic licenses and awards.

-(And it seems fair that if you’re happy to pay a research company to administer your survey and/or recruit your participants, then you should buy a 1000minds academic license too.)
+(And it seems appropriate that if you’re going to pay a research company to administer your survey or recruit your participants, then you should be prepared buy a 1000minds academic license too.
+Fair enough?)

 Or if you’re a student without funding to pay for a license, contact us to request an academic award to use 1000minds for free, and we’ll send you an application form.
 Applications are usually approved quickly, but in the meantime you can get started with a free trial immediately.

 Tell us about your project